Lime vs Lemon - Health impact and Nutrition Comparison

 Macronutrients and Calories

-Lemons are richer in proteins and fats, but limes contain more carbohydrates.
+Limes contain more carbohydrates than lemons.
 The two fruits have the same amount of dietary fiber, but limes are higher in total sugars.

 Vitamins

-Lemons contain a little more vitamin B1, vitamin B6, and vitamin B9 in the form of folate.
+Lemons contain two times more vitamin C than limes.
+They also contain a little more vitamin B1, vitamin B6, vitamin B9, vitamin K, and folate.

 On the other hand, limes contain two times more vitamin A. They are also slightly higher in vitamin E, vitamin B3, and vitamin B5.
-Limes contain low levels of vitamin K, whereas this vitamin is entirely absent in lemons.

 Both lemons and limes contain the same amount of vitamin B2 and completely lack vitamins D and B12.